liamkohncoffey/EffectoryAssignment/README.md

 # Explination Behind Some of the class libraries:
 - EffectoryAssignment.SharedKernel
-- This is the shared kernals for the solution usually this would be Shared between C# projects containing specific classes and enums that would be considered part of the questionare's Domain
+- This is the shared kernals for the solution usually this would be Shared between C# projects via Nuget or MyGet containing specific classes and enums that would be considered part of the questionare's Domain
 - EffectoryAssignment.Definition
 - This is the class library which would also be shared also via Nuget, this would contaion any requests and responses for this Domain, also any event defientions or interfaces.
 - EffectoryAssignment.Domain